There are two basic types of wind turbines:

 Wind power plants, or wind farms, produce electricity

-Wind power plants, or wind farms, are clusters of wind turbines that produce large amounts of electricity.
+Wind farms are clusters of wind turbines that produce large amounts of electricity.
 A wind farm usually has many turbines scattered over a large area.
-One of the world's largest wind farms, the Horse Hollow Wind Energy Center in Texas, has about 430 wind turbines spread over about 47,000 acres.
-The project has a combined electricity generating capacity of about 735 megawatts (or 735,000 kW).
+One of the United States' largest wind farms is the Horse Hollow Wind Energy Center in Texas, which at the end of 2021, had 422 wind turbines spread over about 47,000 acres.
+The project has a combined electricity generating capacity of about 735 megawatts (or 735,000 kilowatts).